joshatron/CSCI-441-Programs/program2/MYREADME.md

 Using 2 oval walls with 500 sides each and 1 linear wall with 500 sides makes a stadium (press 8).

 Scaling can be done by brick size and number of bricks.
-This scaling can be done independantly on the x, y, and z axis, but may produce strange results if done in a structure with rotated parts (press 9).
+This scaling can be done independantly on the x, y, and z axis, but may produce strange results if done in a structure with rotated shapes (press 9, then g and scroll).
 The shapes are drawn around an oval so the x and z axis can be scaled independantly.
 The way shapes are built can lead to a strange looking corner.
 The walls switch whether even or odd rows are longer.